Farama-Foundation/PettingZoo/docs/development.md

 ## Agent selector

-File location: `PettingZoo/pettingzoo/utils/agent_selector.py`
+`from pettingzoo.utils.agent_selector import agent_selector`

-*Description:* Use an agent selector object (along with the agent_order list in your environment) to cycle through the agents so that the next agent can be selected at each step, using `next()` method.
+The agent selector class (along with the agent_order list in your environment) provides all the functionality that you should need to cycle through different agents in your environment without having to write it yourself.
+It's not part of the official API, but we highly encourage you to use it.

 ### Methods